dublinjs/dublinjs.github.com/README.md

  - [Install Jekyll](http://jekyllrb.com/)
  - `cd dublinjs.github.com`  <-- wherever you cloned this repo
  - `jekyll serve`
-   - if this fails, maybe try `gem install maruku`
  - open http://localhost:4000
  - If you make a change to a post or anything, you'll probably need to run `jekyll build` to update the site locally